pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

   connection to the server upon completion of the dialog; this is the default

 * If the *Shared?* switch is moved to *Yes* then that server can be shared with all the other users.
 This option is available only to admin users.
   For more information on users see :ref:`User Management Dialog <user_management>`.
-The users can access the shared servers with some restritctions.
-The Users accessing the shared servers cannot do the following operations on the shared servers:
+  Users can access the shared servers with some restrictions - the following operations on shared servers are not permitted:

-    * Create a server
     * Delete the server
     * Rename the server
     * Rename the group server
     * Change of host, port, and maintenance database

   Please note that once the server is shared, it's icon is changed in the browser tree.

 * Provide a comment about the server in the *Comments* field.